 A pair of light durable leather or mechanics gloves make a great addition to any tactical loadout.
 Protecting your hands from cuts, scrapes, and other injuries is going to help you keep infections at bay.
 They’re especially useful if you’re not used to working outdoors with your hands on a regular basis.

 Protecting your eyes is important for obvious reasons.
-Sunglasses are great while traveling during the day since they let you see more clearly and can protect your eyes from dust and debris.
+Sunglasses are great while traveling during the day and can protect your eyes from dirt and debris.

-If you live in a very sandy area that is prone to dust storms I would consider adding goggles to your bug out bag as well.
+If you live in a very sandy area I would consider adding goggles to your bag as well.

 I also recommend having clear lenses or another pair of clear glasses available for night time.
 This is even more important if you’re going to be stomping around the woods at night with minimal light.
 You’ve already been forced out of your home, you don’t want to have to deal with an eye injury at the same time.
 Especially since they’re so easily preventable.

-I consider eye protection a must for any bug out bag.
+I consider eye protection a must for any urban survival kit.

-If you’re bugging out from the city, having some form of dust mask in your bug out bag makes a lot of sense.
-Dust, ashes and airborne particles are all very likely in many natural and man-made disasters.
+If you’re bugging out from the city, having some form of mask in your bug out bag makes a lot of sense.
+Dirt and particles in the air are all very likely in many natural and man-made disasters.

-Wrapping a rag around your face is a decent stopgap but an actual dust mask will work a lot better!
+Wrapping a rag around your face can work but an N95 mask will work a lot better!

 The best part is they give you the ability to start fires with little to no training.
-Any bug out bag should have a few.
 Extra lighters would also make a good barter item.

 Other than several disposable lighters you should consider packing a windproof lighter, ferrocerium rod, or waterproof matches in your bag to make a complete fire kit.